Generic Name: acetaminophen (injection) (a SEET a MIN oh FEN)

 Brand Name: Ofirmev

-Ofirmev is used to treat pain and to reduce fever.
-It is sometimes given with opioid (sometimes called narcotic) pain medication to treat moderate to severe pain in adults and children at least 2 years old.
+Ofirmev injection is sometimes given with opioid pain medication to treat moderate to severe pain in adults and children at least 2 years old.

-Ofirmev may also be used for purposes not listed in this medication guide.
+Ofirmev injection may also be used for purposes not listed in this medication guide.

 You should not use Ofirmev if you have severe liver disease.